jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 📉 Bank Customer Risk & Churn Modeling
 An analysis of banking customer churn

-This is the Bank Customer Churn Dataset download from Kaggle at presented by Gaurav Topre at: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data
+This project uses the Bank Customer Churn Dataset download from Kaggle at presented by Gaurav Topre at: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data
 Special Thanks to Gaurav Topre for providing it.

 Strategic Analysis: The "Saturation Ceiling"